 - 2 Mason Jars

 - 2 screw on chicken feeder bases.
-I bought mine at a feed store but you can purchase on Amazon (affiliate link)
+I bought mine at a feed store but you can purchase on (affiliate link)

 - 2 pot lids (I found mine at Goodwill.
 Garage sales would also be a great place to look for them.)

 - E600o glue (not shown)